Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Why Web Design Quotes Need a Buffer
+Web Design Quotes and Buffer Allowance

-Realistic Revision Buffer Percentages
+Revision Buffer Percentages by Project Type

 What Counts as Fixed Expenses